Final Act Of Trump Era Could Be As Tumultuous As The Preceding Years

 In the past, this hasn't gotten much attention as it plays out behind the scenes following a losing candidate's concession.
 This year, the president has a great deal of political, and likely personal, interest in sustaining the impression that he's been robbed of reelection, as opposed to having been ejected following a record turnout by voters.

-The degree to which Trump and his camp dig in to their dead-ender strategy is important not only for their own purposes, but for the ability of Washington to operate over the remainder of this term.
+The degree to which Trump and his camp dig in to their dead-ender strategy is important not only for their own purposes but also for the ability of Washington to operate over the remainder of this term.

 Unfinished business